Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_aruba_snmp_issue.md

 ncn# /opt/cray/csm/scripts/hms_verification/arubafix.sh -d -d -d
 ```

-If this doesn't show anything significant, then the switches may not be
+If this does not show anything significant, then the switches may not be
 responding to an SNMP reset.
 Apply the workaround described
 in [the following procedure](../../install/configure_aruba_aggregation_switch.md)
 -- particuarly the "Configure SNMP" section -- to the Aruba leaf switches in the system.